We carried out the largest survey of infrastructure investors ever made. Here’s what we found:

 - Investors mostly use absolute return benchmarks (based on the risk-free or inflation rate), but less than 10% think they are good enough.
 Major concerns include: they are not representative, do not measure risk and do not allow asset-liability management.

 Frederic Blanc-Brude, co-author and director of EDHECinfra said: “The survey results clearly show that infrastructure investment practices have a long way to go to catch up with risk management practices in other asset classes.
 Infrastructure investment is still at the pre-historical stage, that is, before a written version of history.
-Other alternative asset classes went through a similar evolution from opaque and ill-defined to better understood thanks to new databases and benchmarks.
+Other asset classes experienced a similar evolution from opaque and ill-defined to better understood thanks to new databases and benchmarks.
 This time is coming for infrastructure because investors recognise these problems as they become more acute.”

 The paper can be downloaded here.